Battle of Aliwal: Aftermath

 I have gained one of the most glorious battles ever fought in India ...
 Never was victory more complete, and never was one fought under more happy circumstances, literally with the pomp of a field day; and right well did all behave.

 Many commentators referred to Smith's victory as the "Battle without a mistake".
 Except for the 16th Lancers, who lost 144 men out of about 300, few of Smith's units had heavy casualties.
+Total British casualties numbered 589, of which 151 were killed.